 You can also ride your bikes to Tedeschi Family Winery, a laidback, family-owned winery with an intimate tasting room and outdoor picnic tables, located right in the heart of Calistoga on Grant Street.

 Following a day of adventure, it might be time to soothe your aching muscles and indulge in an authentic Calistoga mud bath at the Baths at Roman Spa, followed by a long soak in the indoor and outdoor heated mineral pools.
-Another great, relaxing option is to book a pedicure with Julie’s Hair & Nail Spa.

 If you’re visiting in the months of June, July, and August, you’ll want to hit the local’s favorite hangout on Thursday nights: Calistoga Concerts in the Park.
 Do as the locals do and pre-order fried chicken to go from Evangeline to enjoy picnic-style on the lawn at Pioneer Park while listening to live music.
 Outside of summer nights, you can enjoy dinner, a local beer and catch the game at Johnny’s Bar & Restaurant, located inside the historic Mount View Hotel.